MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.TrendlineName.md

 ---

-# ChartSeries.TrendlineName Property (Access)
+# ChartSeries.TrendlineName property (Access)

 Returns or sets the name of the series trendline if the trendline is visible.
-Read/write  **String** .
+Read/write  **String**.

 ## Syntax